-JUST FIX IT IN POST?
+JUST FIX IT IN PHOTOSHOP?

 When compositing render layers, there can be problems worth solving during post-production rather than in your 3D software.

 Fireflies are one of those artifacts that we get from time to time with 3D rendering.
 They can be a pain when working with motion, but it's an easy fix in still renders during post-production in Photoshop.
 Fireflies happen when the rendering software struggles to resolve samples in given areas.
 This is most common in high contrast near light blowouts or when working with various reflective surfaces in your scene.
 Though most denoisers and or higher samples can usually fix this, finding the exact solutions in 3D can be time suck at times.
 Sometimes it's worth "fixing in post."

 In the video, Dustin Valkema runs through solving this issue quickly using Photoshop's "Dust And Scratches" filter.
 We'll run you through the procedure below.

 Notice the fireflies in the example below?
 The white-hot pixels on the ground of our render.

 1) Create a "stamp visible" layer of your entire composite.
 Press CTRL+ALT+SHIFT+E on a pc, or CMDS+OPTION+SHIFT+E on a PC.
 This creates a new layer on top of your composite from all visible layers.

 2) Right-click the stamped layer and convert it to a "smart object."
 We do this so that we can manipulate our adjustments of the filter layer if needed.